sazimi/developer-journey/web-apps.md

 | [Cloud Immersion Experiences - Building a Foundation in Azure with Microsoft Experts](https://www.microsoftevents.com/profile/web/index.cfm?PKwebID=0x895129abcd) | Cloud Immersion Experiences (formerly Cloud Workshops) cover a full range of topics to help you expand and enhance your business with Microsoft Azure.
 Take advantage of this opportunity to get help from Microsoft and Partner experts as you delve deep into each solution.
 These are 300+ level advanced training workshops featuring a mix of architecture design and hands-on experience that allow you to discuss your technical needs and implement them in a live Azure environment. | 300-400 |
 | [Cloud Immersion Experience: Application Modernization - From IaaS to PaaS.
 SAMPLE EVENT](https://www.microsoftevents.com/profile/form/index.cfm?PKformID=0x6482953abcd) | Join us for a 1-day deep technical hands-on immersion and learn how to modernize existing applications leveraging current developer services available on Microsoft Azure. | 300-400 |
 | [Microsoft Azure Developer Camp - EVENT BLUEPRINT](https://eventguide.azurewebsites.net/EventDetails/EventTemplateDetails/96de25da-94be-43e3-8180-4e6d1186ab96) | A free one-day technical training event for developers and IT professionals that delivers best practices and insights directly from Microsoft experts.
 Topics include building and managing fast, scalable and intelligent applications and hot to get the most out of Data & AI.
 It’s a full day of deep technical learning that will help our customers take their Azure skills to the next level. | 300 |

+> **After this step developer has the practical experience with**
+> * The component(s) of Azure they are interested in

+> **Call to action.
+We offer the developer to**
+> * To develop own apps at hackathons instead of guided workshops
+> * Think about the developer career by choosing some path
+> * Choose and go through some modules and courses aligned with the path

 ---